squasta/Simple-Landing-Zone-for-NC2-on-AWS/README.md

-## Futures improvements on my roadmap
+## Future improvements on my roadmap

 - Add a variable to define AWS Availability Zone
 - Add a Linux VM for Jumbox